lethabomathabatha/dynamic-web-apps/LETMAT077_FTO2301_GroupB_LethaboMathabatha_DWA14/README.md

 ## State Machines Challenge
-This challenge involves recreating the Tally App example entirely using the Lit Framework, as well as considering the following explicit state that the counter can be in:
+This challenge involves recreating the Tally App example entirely using the Lit Framework, as well as considering the following states that the counter can be in:

 - Normal
 - Minimum Reached